Over-Conservativeness of Variance-Based Efficiency Criteria and Probabilistic Efficiency in Rare-Event Simulation: Introduction

 To address the inefficiency of crude Monte Carlo, a range of variance reduction techniques have been developed.
 Among them, importance sampling (IS) \citep{siegmund1976importance} has been broadly applied to improve the efficiency.
 IS uses an alternative probability measure to generate the simulation samples, and then reweighs the outputs via likelihood ratio to guarantee unbiasedness.
 The goal is that by using this alternate estimator than simply counting the frequency of hits in crude Monte Carlo, one can achieve a small relative error with a much smaller sample size.

 To this end, it is also widely known that IS is a ``delicate" technique, in the sense that the IS probability measure needs to be carefully chosen in order to achieve a small relative error.
 In the typical large deviations setting, the suggestion is to tilt the probability measure to the ``important region".
 The delicacy appears when there are more than one important regions, in which case all of them need to be accounted for.
 More specifically, in the light-tailed regime, these important regions are guided precisely by the so-called dominating points, which capture the most likely scenario in a local region of the rare event.
-Despite the tempting approach to simply shift the distribution center to the globally most likely scenario, it is well established that if not all the dominating points are included in the IS mixture distribution, then the resulting estimator may no longer be efficient in terms of the relative error \citep{glasserman1997counterexamples,juneja2006rare}.
+Despite the tempting approach to simply shift the distribution center to the globally most likely scenario, it is well established that if not all the dominating points are included in the IS mixture distribution, then the resulting estimator may no longer be efficient in terms of the relative error (see, for instance, the seminal work \cite{glasserman1997counterexamples}).

-Our main goal in this paper is to argue that, in potentially many problems, the inclusion of all the dominating points in an IS could be \emph{unnecessary}.
-Our study is motivated from high-dimensional settings where finding all dominating points could be computationally expensive or even prohibitive, yet these problems may arise in recent safety-critical applications (e.g., \cite{arief2021deep}, and the example in Section \ref{sec:numerical_mnist}).
+Our main goal in this paper is to argue that, in potentially many light-tailed problems, the inclusion of all the dominating points in an IS could be \emph{unnecessary}.
+Our study is motivated from high-dimensional settings where finding all dominating points could be computationally expensive or even prohibitive, yet these problems may arise in recent safety-critical applications (e.g., \cite{arief2021deep,webb2018statistical,bai2022rare}).